Features Comparison - 2.1 VS 5.1 Soundbars

 You can also control your soundbar through your TV remote.

-2.1 soundbars are easier to set up simply because they have fewer components.
+The top 2.1 wireless speakers or even 2.1 soundbars are easier to set up simply because they have fewer components.
 If you have a 5.1 soundbar with rear satellite speakers, those are just two more parts of the system you have to sync.

 Both HDMI and digital optical cable connections offer a fair amount of ease, thanks to their plug-and-play design.
 Moreover, everything you need should come inside the box, which includes the remote, cables, and user manual.
 Occasionally, a soundbar purchase will also come with a wall mount kit.